 \section{Application: Chemical Homogeneity of Open Cluster M67}

-In this section, we dimensionally reduce the spectra of open cluster M67 giant members using our FPCs (Refer to Section~\ref{subsec:occam} for details of M67 members).
+In this section, we dimensionally reduce the spectra of giant members of open cluster M67 using our FPCs (refer to Section~\ref{subsec:occam} for details of M67 members).
 We then compute stellar parameters and abundances of these stars from the low-dimensional FPC scores and estimate the level of chemical homogeneity in M67.